narrelleg/narrelleg.github.io/research.md

 ### Working Papers

 “Pushing Apart or Pulling Together?
-The Impact of Rising Violence on National Identity and Social Trust in Nigeria” (draft on request)
+The Impact of Rising Violence on National Identity and Social Trust in Nigeria”

 ### Works in Progress